Yiannis1999/llama-compiler/README.md

 # llama-compiler
-## Introduction
-The Llama language is a relatively simple language that combines the functional and imperative programming models.
+Llama is a relatively simple language that combines the functional and imperative programming models.
 It is based on a subset of OCaml, with which it shares many similarities.
 Its main features in brief are the following:
 - Powerful type system with type inference.
 - Basic data types for integers, characters, boolean values and real numbers.
 - Pointers and tables of one or more dimensions.
 The memory locations where references and array elements point are mutable and assignable.